guisalmeida/guisalmeida.com/content/posts/2024-07-28-implement-accessibility-tests.md

 ![Cypress config](../../static/assets/img/cypress-config2.png)

 Then just click on the continue button and select a browser to start testing.
-The chosen browser is then opened where it is possible to create test cases already in this interface as shown in the next figure or they can be created manually inside the cypress/e2e folder inside the project.
+The chosen browser is then opened where it is possible to create test cases already in this interface as shown in the next figure or they can be created manually inside the `cypress/e2e` folder within the project.
 As the parser will be responsible for running the tests, there is no need to create tests at this time, so this interface can be closed.

 ![Cypress config](../../static/assets/img/cypress-config3.png)